AlexeyKashintsev/platypus-designer/README.md

 gradlew install
 ```
 These commands will build Platypus.js jars and install artifacts in local Maven repository.
-Normally, you wouldn't need to build Platypus.js by yourself and Platypus.js sources will be fetched from JCenter repository.
+Normally, you wouldn't need to build Platypus.js by yourself and Platypus.js artifacts will be fetched from JCenter repository.

-To build plugins as NetBeans plugin archives (nbm) from sources, run the following command:
+To build Platypus designer modules as NetBeans plugin archives (nbm) from sources, run the following command:
 ```
 gradlew nbms
 ```